RooDunnill/linux-guides/debian-install-guide.md

 Notes on my installation of debian:
-I installed this on a flash drive and used another flash drive to install the iso onto Installation Settings:
+I installed this on a flash drive and used another flash drive to install the iso onto While i wanted to test out two DEs, for some reason either misclick or as default KDE was also installed so had to clear that all away too
+Installation Settings:
 British keyboard and language
 No network